-On February 18 the 1st Battalion began a five-day trek from Coisy to the forward area where it would return into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
+On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it went back into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
 It was at a place called Sailly-Saillisel and the reception offered by the Germans was lively: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
-The Newfoundlanders were to be withdrawn on February 25 - to return three days later.
+The Newfoundlanders were withdrawn on February 25 to return three days later.

-They carried with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be acted upon on March 1.
+They carried with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.